blockchainamm/minor_pentatonic_scale_synth/README.md

 B4   : 493.8833
 Gs4  : 415.3047
 ___________
-The frequencies in Hz of notes in the Fs4 minor blues scale in ascending order Fs4  : 369.9944
+The frequencies in Hz of notes with Fs4 as root note minor blues scale in ascending order Fs4  : 369.9944
 A4   : 440.0
 B4   : 493.8833